February 19th, 2017

 I gave Before I Fall a chance, but early-on, it starts with ingratiating decisions from Russo-Young.
-We're introduced to Samantha Kingston (Zoey Deutch), who opens prophesying like a quote on an inspirational poster, about how precious life is, “you could have 1, 1,000, or 3,000 days left to live.”
-She is the smart, adorable one of the group, while friend Lindsay (Halston Sage), who mimics Rachel McAdams' Mean Girls character from her looks to her attitude, is the arrogant blonde picking her up for school.
+We’re introduced to Samantha Kingston (Zoey Deutch), who opens prophesying like a quote on an inspirational poster, about how precious life is, “you could have 1, 1,000, or 3,000 days left to live.”
+She is the smart, adorable one of the group, while friend Lindsay (Halston Sage), who mimics Rachel McAdams’ Mean Girls character from her looks to her attitude, is the arrogant blonde who picks her up for school.
 There is also Ally (Cynthy Wu) and Elody (Medalion Rahimi) rounding up the group of beautiful plastics.
-It's supposed to be a big day for Samantha to lose her virginity to boyfriend Rob, but on their way home from a party, an unexpected car accident sets the day to continuously repeat itself for Samantha.
-It sends her on a course to learn a lesson and find love in the process.
+It’s supposed to be a big day for Samantha to lose her virginity to boyfriend Rob, but on their way home from a party, an unexpected car accident sets the day to continuously repeat itself for Samantha.
+It sets her on a course to learn a lesson and find love in the process.

 Now, there are a lot of things wrong with this movie, but what sticks out immediately is the films cliched, glossy version of high-school.
-The two leads are Abercrombie supermodels, wearing the finest clothing, looking like a catalog for Land's End, while the film stays current including what come off as “token” Asian and Middle-Eastern friends.
+The two leads are Abercrombie supermodels, wearing the finest clothing, looking like a catalog for Land’s End, while the film stays current including what come off as “token” Asian and Middle-Eastern friends.
 The “fun” these girls have is forced, they “act” like friends, instead of actually being friends.
-On top of this, the writing by Maria Maggenti (based on the YA book by Lauren Oliver) focuses too much on the surrounding characters that Samantha must make amends with, including secret admirer Kurt (Logan Miller) and sad, suicidal loner Juliet (Elena Kampouris).
+On top of this, the writing by Maria Maggenti (based on the YA book by Lauren Oliver) focuses too much on surrounding characters Samantha must make amends with, including secret admirer Kurt (Logan Miller) and sad, suicidal loner Juliet (Elena Kampouris).
 It leaves her with little of a lesson or growth of her own.
 Along with that, the cinematography from Michael Fimognari constantly has a weird blue sheen, that left me feeling empty and cold.

 The reason Groundhog Day was such a great film, was that Bill Murray’s character was someone who had been a jerk his entire life, only to learn from his faults.
 In Before I Fall, Samantha grows to stop her friends from bullying Juliet, but she’s also just a teenager.
 There has not been enough life lived for her to learn anything.
 Scenes shared with her mother (Jennifer Beales) are gentle moments, squandered by forced romance and hollow lessons.